zridoine/zridoine.github.io/_posts/2024-12-29-Networking_Basics.md

 - **On the Go:** Mobile data connects your phone to the internet through a cellular network.
 - **In Gaming:** Multiplayer games use networks to connect players around the world.

-## Wrapping It Up

-Networks are everywhere, and they’re the unsung heroes of our digital lives.
-From streaming your favorite shows to working from home, everything relies on networks to function.
-Understanding them isn’t just for techies—it’s for anyone who wants to know how the magic happens.